djagerif/comfort2mqtt/DOCS.md

 Please note that each level automatically includes log messages from a more severe level, e.g. `DEBUG` also shows `INFO` messages.
 By default, the `log_level` is set to `INFO`, which is the recommended setting unless you are troubleshooting.

-### Option: `Comfort II Ultra Zone Inputs`
+### Option: `Comfort II Ultra Zone Inputs` (Optional)

 Set number of Published Comfort Inputs/Zones starting from Zone 1.
 Published Zones is a single contiguous block from 1 to <Value>.
 Default 8, Max.
 128

-### Option: `Comfort II Ultra Zone Outputs`
+### Option: `Comfort II Ultra Zone Outputs` (Optional)

 Set number of Published Comfort Outputs starting from Output 1.
 Published Outputs is a single contiguous block from 1 to <Value>.
-0 for None, Max.
+Default 0, Max.
 128

-### Option: `Comfort II Ultra SCS/RIO Inputs`
+### Option: `Comfort II Ultra SCS/RIO Inputs` (Optional)

 Set number of Published SCS/RIO Inputs.
 Published SCS/RIO Inputs is a single contiguous block from 1 to <Value>.
-0 for None, Max.
+Default 0, Max.
 120.

-### Option: `Comfort II Ultra SCS/RIO Outputs`
+### Option: `Comfort II Ultra SCS/RIO Outputs` (Optional)

 Set number of Published SCS/RIO Outputs.
 Published SCS/RIO Outputs is a single contiguous block from 1 to <Value>.
-0 for None, Max.
+Default 0, Max.
 120.

 ### Option: `Comfort II Ultra Responses` (Optional)